yfralam/yfralam.github.io/content/posts/physics_life/sod.md

 ## Pay

-To get the obvious out of the way, the ERC found the students should be payed more.
+To get the obvious out of the way, the ERC found the students should be paid more.
 Compared to other similar institutions, we are underpaid by roughly $5000.
 This is terrible, even before considering the other institutions we were compared to are located in lower cost of living areas than Austin.

 More fellowships would be more appreciated, but a blanket raise seems to be much more useful.
 The ERC floated the idea of "starting a revenue-generating professional Master program" to provide more funds.
 This seems, to my inexperienced eyes, a distasteful thing to do.
 I am not sure how much value one gets from a "professional Masters" in physics, nor do I know how much this would contribute positively to our department beyond bringing in funds.